On the Optimization Landscape of Dynamic Output Feedback Linear Quadratic Control

 with $V=1$.
 Theorem~\ref{theorem.optimal_equivalence} implies that all minimal stationary points identical up to a similarity transformation are globally optimal, which is

 with

 \end{example}

 Similar to the numerical results obtained for the one-dimensional examples, \texttt{dLQR} under the setting of Problem \ref{pro.dLQR_initial_estimate} converges faster than Problem \ref{pro.dLQR}; see Fig. \ref{f:learning_curve_2}.
 Actually, the learning curves of Example \ref{example:5} did not converge within $10^5$ iterations, although their final cost values were even smaller than the optimal cost of Example \ref{example:6}.
-Overall, our numerical results indicate that although Problem \ref{pro.dLQR_initial_estimate} enjoys good properties of global optimality of minimal stationary points and faster convergence, Problem \ref{pro.dLQR} may yield a better limiting performance if we can design correlated initial estimates.
-More concrete theoretical analysis will be interesting for future work.
+Overall, our numerical results indicate that Problem \ref{pro.dLQR_initial_estimate} enjoys faster convergence due to the global optimality of minimal stationary points, and that Problem \ref{pro.dLQR} may yield a better-limiting performance if we can design reasonable initial controller states.
+Further theoretical analysis is left for future work.